dapr/docs/getting-started/getting-started.md

 * [Setup Azure Kubernetes Service Cluster](./cluster/setup-aks.md)

 ### Using the Dapr CLI

-You can install Dapr to Kubernetes using the CLI.
-This method should be used for **testing purposes only**.
-For production deployments use the Helm installer (see below)
+You can install Dapr to Kubernetes cluster using CLI.

 #### Install Dapr to Kubernetes